 Instructions:

-- In a mixing bowl, whisk together powdered sugar, vanilla extract, and milk until smooth.
+- In a mixing bowl, whisk powdered sugar, vanilla extract, and milk together until the mixture is silky and smooth.

 - Add more milk (a teaspoon at a time) if the glaze is too thick, or more sugar if too thin.

-Learn more about dessert pairings like our Tres Leches Cake to explore more moist and milky cake toppings.
+Discover more dessert pairings, such as our Tres Leches Cake, to explore other rich, moist, and milk-infused cake toppings.

 Fun Twists: Cream Cheese, Maple, or Bourbon